sinkaroid/janda/README.md

 ## Legal
 This tool can be freely copied, modified, altered, distributed without any attribution whatsoever.
 However, if you feel like this tool deserves an attribution, mention it.
 It won't hurt anybody

-Please, read the [license terms](LICENSE).
-Don't worry, it can be read in less than 30 seconds, unless you have some sort of reading disability - in that case, I'm wondering why you're still reading this text.
-Really.
-Stop.
-Please.
-I mean, seriously.
-Why are you still reading?

 ## Pronunciation
 [`id_ID`](https://www.localeplanet.com/java/id-ID/index.html) • **/jan·da/** — wanita yang menjanda karena ditinggal suaminya; _(?)_ the mascot is tomoe gozen FGO